zhangxyleon/magicImage/README.md

 # magicImage

-magicImage is a flask app to process different images.
+magicImage is a flask app to process images in several different ways.
 I built this application to learn opencv and  practice flask.
 You can access it here: http://zhangxyleon.pythonanywhere.com/